StyleDomain: Efficient and Lightweight Parameterizations of StyleGAN for One-shot and Few-shot Domain Adaptation: Conclusion

 \section{Conclusion}

 In this paper, we provide an extensive analysis of the process of StyleGAN domain adaptation.
 We reveal the sufficient components of the generator for successful adaptation depending on the similarity between the source and target domains.
 We discover the ability of StyleSpace to change the domain of generated images by StyleDomain directions.
-Further, we explore and leverage properties of these directions.
-We believe that our investigation can attract more attention to the exploration of new interesting properties of StyleSpace.
+We also propose new efficient parameterizations Affine+ and AffineLight+ for few-shot adaptation that outperform existing baselines.
+Further, we explore and leverage the properties of StyleDomain directions.
+We believe that our investigation can attract more attention to the exploration of new and interesting properties of StyleSpace.